natemking/shop_n_chef/README.md

 ### Description/User Story
-  AS A USER I want an app that will allow me to link my grocery list with potential recipes WHEN I use Shop & Chef
+  AS A USER I want an app that will allow me to link my grocery list with potential recipes

+  WHEN I use Shop & Chef
   THEN I will enter my log-in credentials

+  WHEN I successfully log-in
+  THEN I get a shopping list

+  WHEN I add an item to the item list input
+  THEN I can save the ITEM

+  WHEN I save an item
+  THEN I can edit, delete, or cross-off an item

+  WHEN I search for a recipe or ingredient
+  THEN I am presented with a list of recipe choices

+  WHEN I chose a recipe
+  THEN it's picture, ingredients, & instructions will appear

+  WHEN I click on an ingredient
+  THEN it will be saved to my shopping list and checked off on this list

+  WHEN I click the favorite button
+  THEN the current displayed recipe will be saved to my saved recipe list

   WHEN I input an ingredient
   THEN it will be added to a list